c4tch/Salesforce-Apex-Test-Framework/README.md

     ...
 }
 ```
-(... denotes code you don't have to care about):
+(... denotes code you don't have to care about)

+The Sales Account object is now available for use in all unit tests extending the factory class.

 When a developer wants a Sales Account now they can use the factory.
 At the most basic this is two lines:
 ```Apex